flamebunny/TicTacToe/README.md

-# Cuttle
+# TicTacToe

-A React-based version of the card game Cuttle.
+A React-based version of TicTacToe.

 ## Install